decentralists/DAO/README.md

    manipulation from private interests.
  * the Cosmos stack becomes the base stack for community self-governance.
  * competition among DAO stacks too.

+## Bylaws

+the structure of checks and balances

+## HowItWorks

+some main descriptive document that guides users

+## Initial Categories

+... of Cosmos Hub work

+split atom2.0, but also other needed improvements

+## About

+how we came to be

+## Code of Conduct

+applies everywhere on-chain and off-chain

+## Members and Partners

+member individuals and partner organizations